tloimu/ya-hotas-throttle/README.md

  - Add Lock-switch place to handle print
  - Cable insert cut into the handle shaft
  - Cleanup 3D code
+ - Turn the LEDs off when computer is sleeping
+ - Thicker handle case and slightly better interlocking edges between the main and thumb sections

 **New features:**